-- a) When a headsail or multiple headsails are set under a spinnaker or inside another headsail, it shall not be tacked in such a position that, if the sail were trimmed flat along a parallel to the center line of the boat, its clew would fall abaft the LP line (see b below, 10.12 and 10.38). - b) The LP line is defined as a line abaft and parallel to the foremost headstay and separated from it by the dimension of LP printed on the Rating Certificate.
-The foremost headstay is defined as the line joining the upper measurement point of IG and the forward measurement point of J. - c) If a headsail is set under or abaft another headsail, it shall not be so tacked that, if trimmed along a parallel to the center line of the boat, more than 50 per cent of its area would fall abaft the foreside of the mast. - d) No tack pennant greater than 0.762m (2.5 ft.) may be used on a headsail (except the storm headsail) when set flying. - e) No headsail shall be so tacked that the forward end of any batten is aft of the center line of the mast. - Headsails may be sheeted to any part of the deck or rail, but to no fixed point higher than 0.05B above the deck or coach roof, or to the main boom, within the measurement limits (see 9.10.2) or to the spinnaker or whisker pole when the pole is set on the opposite side from the main boom.
-Headsails may not be sheeted to any spar or outrigger set to leeward unless both the Organizing Authority elects to allow their use and they are declared and rated under 10.05.g).
-This changes RRS 55.3 (a). - Gryanizing Authority may elect to allow non-Large Roach Headsails set to leeward connected to Whisker Poles (attached to the mast) or Outriggers (attached to the hull).
-This changes ORR 10.05 (f) and RRS 55.3 (a). - a.
-The ORR certificate will be event specific and shall display this statement: - Headsails.
-However, they may only be used in events for which the Organizing Authority has specifically permitted their use in the NOR. - h) No headsail may be set in conjunction with any other headsail so as by any means to simulate a double clewed or double luffed headsail.
+- a) Large and small headsails, and Large Roach headsails shall be tacked approximately on centerline when they are tacked forward of the forestay. - b) Small Headsails, tacked between the forestay and the mast, may be tacked outboard of the boat's centerline and if a spinnaker is set, shall be tacked inside of the spinnaker. - c) Only if no spinnaker is set may two headsails be set on the same tack point. - d) Bloopers A large headsail, tacked approximately on centerline, may be set outside a spinnaker if a.
+The boat's Age or Series Date is earlier than Jan 1, 1985 - b.
+The boat is rated for a spinnaker Pole and not rated with a bowsprit - c.
+The boat is not rated with spinnaker configuration Centerline Asymmetric - d.
+The Large headsails set on the opposite side as the spinnaker pole - e.
+No tack pennant is greater than 0.76m (2.5 feet). - e) Headsails may be sheeted to any part of the deck or rail, but to no fixed point higher than 0.05B above the deck or coach roof, or to the main boom, within the measurement limits (see 9.10.2) or to the spinnaker pole or whisker pole when the pole is set on the opposite side from the main boom.
+Headsails may not be sheeted to any spar or outrigger set to leeward unless both the Organizing Authority elects to allow their use and they are declared and rated under 10.05.f).
+This changes RRS 55.3 (a). - f) Organizing Authority may elect to allow non-Large Roach Headsails set to leeward connected to Whisker Poles (attached to the mast) or Outriggers (attached to the hull).
+This changes ORR 10.05 (e) and RRS 55.3 (a). - g) No headsail may be set in conjunction with any other headsail so as by any means to simulate a double clewed or double luffed headsail.
 (For example, except when changing sails, no two headsails may be carried simultaneously in a luff groove device and sheeted on the same side of the boat.)